foambubble/foam/docs/proposals/wikilinks-in-foam.md

 ## Compatibility with other apps

-Foam's identifiers are a super set of Obsidian's: all Obsidian links are supported by Foam, but Foam multi-part identifier (scenario 6) is only supported by Foam.

-To improve compatibility this option should either be behind a configuration key, or it should be easily updated e.g. via the janitor.

 | Scenario                    | Obsidian                        | Foam                            |
 | --------------------------- | ------------------------------- | ------------------------------- |
 | 1 `[[notes]]`               | ✔ unique identifier in repo     | ✔ unique identifier in repo     |